 The table below shows the percentage of employees with a black, Asian or minority ethnic background who started working with the Council during each of the last three years.
-Although the percentage of new employees who are black, Asian or minority ethnic was lower in 2021 than 2019 and 2020, it is a little higher than the background population.
+Although the percentage of new employees who are black, Asian or minority ethnic was slightly higher in 2022 than 2021, it is a little higher than the background population.